 This trip begins at Chapel Pond, on the outskirts of Keene Valley and will camp close by at a state-run campsite.
 We'll go over everything you need to know, so don't worry if you're a first-time climber.
 In fact, if you're a strong (5.8 or higher) or experienced climber, this is not the trip for you.
 There will be plenty of other chances to meet climbers and crank the hard stuff when the climbing wall opens.

-Check out our sister program, Outreach Adventure (OA), for other great trips that go out at the same time as AA.
+Check out one of our sister programs, Outreach Adventure (OA), for other great trips that go out at the same time as AA.
 USE has just changed its name to Outreach Adventure so don't be confused if our literature uses these two names to mean the same thing; we're working on editing all of our pages.
 These trips are focused in and around the City of Utica, with groups staying indoors and working with direct service organizations such as Habitat for Humanity and the food kitchen at Hope House.